FritzBo/PaMILO/README.md

-# PILP-Solver
+# PaMILO (A Parametric Mixed-Integer Linear Optimization Problem Solver)
-Implementation of the dual Benson algorithm to computes the breakpoints (and facets) of a parametric ILP in incremental polynomial time.
+Implementation of the dual Benson algorithm to computes the breakpoints (and facets) of a parametric MILP in incremental polynomial time.

 The only assumption on the input instances is that an ideal point exists.